WES Credential Evaluation for Colombian Degrees: What to Expect

 A Common Mistake: Evaluating Only One Credential

-If you have both a Título Profesional and an Especialización, submit both in the same WES application.
-WES can issue a combined report showing all your credentials and their Canadian equivalencies together.
-This is what allows you to claim the "Two or more credentials" CRS category.
+If you have both a Título Profesional and an Especialización, you can request both in the same WES application where possible.
+WES can issue a combined report showing the credentials and their Canadian equivalencies together, but IRCC requires a valid ECA for each credential used for the "Two or more credentials" CRS category.

-If you submitted only your undergraduate degree in a previous WES application, you can upgrade the report to add the Especialización.
-WES charges an upgrade fee for this service, which is lower than a full new application.
+If you submitted only your undergraduate degree in a previous WES application, you can ask WES about updating the report to add the Especialización.
+An update fee may apply under WES's current rules.

 The Colombia to Canada Express Entry Guide walks through the complete WES submission process for each Colombian degree type, including how to prepare your university contact request in Spanish and how to verify your institution's SNIES accreditation status before submitting.